favstats/ds3_r_intro/README.md

 **Scripts:**

-The Workshop was held with Google Colab.
+The workshop is held with Google Colab.
 Google Colab instantaneously runs Jupyter Notebooks in your browser with an R Kernel.

 + Google Colab Links: